Azure/pixel_level_land_classification/README.md

 ## Sample Output

-This tutorial will train a pixel-level land use classifier for a single epoch: your model will produce results similar to bottom-right.
-By expanding the training dataset and increasing the number of training epochs, we were able to achieve results like the example at bottom right.
+This tutorial will train a pixel-level land use classifier for a single epoch: your model will produce results similar to bottom-left.
+By expanding the training dataset and increasing the number of training epochs, we achieved results like the example at bottom right.
+The trained model is accurate enough to detect some features, like the small pond at top-center, that were not correctly annotated in the ground-truth labels.

 <img src="./outputs/comparison_fullsize.PNG"/>